Chapters | Links |

 95 #110

-The cantilevered bridges were primitive engineering masterpieces.
+The cantilevered bridges are primitive engineering masterpieces.

 95 #111

-A sure footed porter crosses the cantilevered bridge.
+A sure-footed porter crosses the cantilevered bridge.

 95 #112